SoftwareHeritage/swhapguide/SWHAP@Pisa.md

 -   Recreate the software history as for the first iteration.

 \clearpage
-A walkthrough on a running example
+A walkthrough on a running example {#sec:walkthrough}
 ==================================

 In this section we will show the process at work on one of the first